Asking yourself "Do I need a cover letter?" We surveyed 200 hiring decision-makers to find out if cover letters are still important in 2021.

 If you need a helping hand, we’ve got simple, fill-in-the-blanks project manager cover letter templates for you to copy and use for yourself.

 By the way, what about your project manager resume?
 Are you sure your resume for project management jobs is ready for the employer to view?
-Check out this guide to be certain: Project Manager Resume Sample—25+ Examples and Writing Tips
+Check out these guides to be certain:

 2. How to Write a Cover Letter for Project Manager Jobs Step by Step (Template)